 To remember, to recollect, to reproduce in mind - all mean the same thing - the internal association.
 The ever increasing liking or love leads to constant remembrance; such a remembrance is called Dhyana.
 When it becomes very deep, so deep that if one is advised to forget it and tries his best to do so, he just fails - he is unable to forget, then that Dhyana is designated as Dharana.
 The study of Dhyana, thus, leads to Dharana.
 As the Dhyana of a saint in the form of God develops, it leads to the Dharana about him.
 As the Dharana develops, one can feel confident about one's internal association with the saint.
 At this stage, one feels really tired of the worldly mode of life and dislikes all the objects of desires and passions.
 One now begins to feel happy only in that inner recollection; it is at this stage that he does not care for any external contact with the saint.
-But to have this much of internal association, in the beginning the external association is essential.
-That is why the Shastras and Puranas have stressed the importance of both the external and internal association with a saint.
+But to have this much of internal association, in the beginning the external and internal association with a saint.
 Because we are used to think in terms of the gross physical body, we have to establish Sahavasa with the physical form of the saint and develop love within our heart about him.
 As this external association increases, the love becomes deep.